coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 You can weaken or strengthen the substance of an object or structure.
 You can affect both mundane and magical inanimate material.
-Weakening an object's substance decreases its hardness and hit points, and strengthening it increases its hardness and hit points.
-You can increase or decrease an object's hardness by up to 5 from its original hardness.
+Weakening an object’s substance decreases its hardness and hit points, and strengthening it increases its hardness and hit points.
+You can increase or decrease an object’s hardness by up to 5 from its original hardness.
 When hardness increases, the object (or portion of an object) gains 3 hit points per inch of thickness for every point of increased hardness.
 When hardness decreases, the object (or portion of an object) loses 2 hit points per inch of thickness for every point of decreased hardness (to a minimum of 1 hit point per inch of thickness).

-You can't decrease the hardness of an object that already has hardness 0.
+You can’t decrease the hardness of an object that already has hardness 0.

 *Working Manipulated Metals:* An object or portion thereof whose